Impact measurement: a shared challenge with producers or an imposed standard?

 Cerise-SPTF's approach aims to ensure the accountability of funders while facilitating access to financing for local partners.
 The organization emphasizes the need for relevant indicators, verifiable algorithms, and measurement tools that are accessible and easy to use for producers.
 Emphasis is placed on training, knowledge sharing, and local capacity building.
 The goal is for impact measurement to be more than just a communication exercise, but a real lever for improving practices.

-Finally, Cécile Lapenu highlights the importance of working groups, audits, training and expert networks to test these tools in the field, support users to collectively improve practices, and guarantee fair contracts for producers.
+Finally, Cécile Lapenu emphasizes the importance of working groups, audits, training and expert networks to test these tools in the field, support users to collectively improve practices, and guarantee fair contracts for producers.

 Mamadou Goïta, director of the Institute for Research and Promotion of Alternatives in Development in Africa (IRPAD) and member of the IPES-Food panel poses, at the end of the discussion, a key question on the standards and objectives of impact measurement: how to ensure that the impact meets the real expectations of communities, and not just the requirements of donors?
 This means avoiding the imposition of standards from the North, giving local stakeholders a voice over the long term, and thinking about the valorization and appropriation of evaluation results.